Research Involving Human Subjects - Excelsior College

 - Research conducted outside the United States, regardless of the procedures involved.

 The IRB has developed a unified Human Subjects Research Application for Project Review form (PDF) that is used in submitting proposals in all project categories.
 The form is designed so that only the information required for the appropriate project category need be included in the proposal.
+The review process can take 6-8 weeks from the initial application submission so it is advised that researchers apply for review early in their process.

 The PI submits a completed Human Subjects Research Review form, and all additional information on the study design as it pertains to the protection of any human subjects and their personal information.
 The Chair of the IRB reviews the application and determines if it should be classified as an exempt review.
 The chair of the IRB issues a letter confirming the status of the research project to the PI.